10 Basic Rules of Investing According to the Legends - Cabot Wealth Network

 - Invest in companies that are currently paying dividends.
 Investing in undervalued companies requires waiting for other investors to discover the bargains you have already found.
 Sometimes your wait period will be long and tedious, but if the company pays a decent dividend, you can sit back and collect dividends while you wait patiently for your stock to go from undervalued to overvalued.

 - Be patient.
 Wait for the right time to buy.
 Patient investors are the best prepared when opportunities emerge.
+For growth investors, for example, that could came days, weeks or months from now, when inflation fears subside and people stop selling off their growth stocks.

 - Recognize that perfection in investing is impossible.
 Not all your investments will be winners.
 Losses are a normal part of the business.
 Your goal is to ensure that your profits outweigh your losses, and the best way to do that is to have an investing discipline.

 There is never a guarantee in the stock market, but there are ways to limit your risk while setting yourself up for huge rewards.
-Hopefully, keeping the 10 basic rules of investing in mind will help you make smart choices, weather the inevitable storms, and maybe even turn you into the next famous investor.
+Hopefully, keeping the 10 basic rules of investing in mind will help you make smart choices, weather storms like the current one, and maybe even turn you into the next famous investor.

 What investing rules do you follow as you build and curate your portfolio?
 Share your ideas in the comments below.